Jump to topic

 Dispensing Resin and hardener

 Dispense the correct proportions of resin and hardener into a clean plastic, metal, or wax-free paper container.
 Don’t use glass or foam containers because of the danger of exothermic heat buildup.
 Do not attempt to adjust the epoxy cure time by altering the mix ratio.
-An accurate ratio is essential for the epoxy to fully cure and develop its physical properties.
+An accurate ratio is essential for epoxy to fully cure and develop its physical properties.

 Dispensing with Pumps